QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 makers face in Townsend’s model.

-[^footnote0]: {cite}`Pearlman_Sargent2005` verified this assertion using a different tactic, namely, by constructing analytic formulas an equilibrium under the incomplete information structure and confirming that they match the pooling equilibrium formulas derived here.
+[^footnote0]: {cite}`Pearlman_Sargent2005` verified this assertion using a different tactic, namely, by constructing analytic formulas for an equilibrium under the incomplete information structure and confirming that they match the pooling equilibrium formulas derived here.

 [^footnote1]: See {cite}`ahms` for an account of invariant subspace methods.

-[^footnote2]: See {cite}`ahms` for a discussion
+[^footnote2]: See {cite}`ams` for a discussion
-of the information assumptions needed to create a situation in which higher order beliefs appear in equilibrium decision rules.
-The way to read our findings in light of {cite}`ams` is that Townsend's section 8 model  has too few sources of random shocks relative to sources of signals to permit higher order beliefs to play a role.
+of  information assumptions needed to create a situation in which higher order beliefs appear in equilibrium decision rules.
+A way to read our findings in light of {cite}`ams` is that, relative to the number of signals agents observe,  Townsend's section 8 model  has too few  random shocks  to get higher order beliefs to play a role.

 [^footnote3]: See {cite}`Sargent1987`, especially
-chapters IX and XIV, for the principles  that guide solving some roots backwards and others forwards.
+chapters IX and XIV, for  principles  that guide solving some roots backwards and others forwards.

-[^footnote4]: As noted {cite}`Sargent1987`, this difference equation is the Euler equation for a planning problem   that maximizes the discounted sum of consumer plus producer surplus.
+[^footnote4]: As noted by {cite}`Sargent1987`, this difference equation is the Euler equation for a planning problem   that maximizes the discounted sum of consumer plus producer surplus.